 About the disease - causes cervical cancer

 The exact causes of the disease are unknown, but the researchers note certain factors that may increase the risk of developing the disease.

-Hormonal changes associated with an imbalance of estrogen and progesterone may be a potential cause of cancer of the uterus .
-Before menopause, the ovaries produce estrogen and progesterone, then the synthesis of hormones stops.
+With the associated changes Hormonal an imbalance of estrogen and progesterone may the BE a Potential a cause of cancer of the uterus the .
+Before menopause, the ovaries produce progesterone and estrogen, then the synthesis of hormones stops.
 But some women have estrogen production continues in the body.
 The increased amount of estrogen without progesterone increases the likelihood of cancer.

 Factors that affect the balance of hormones:

 - Menstrual history: early onset of menstruation before 12 years of age, late menopause - after 55 years, long periods, irregular periods, absence of menstruation.

 - Hormone replacement therapy (HRT).
 Taking estrogen-only HRT, not containing progesterone, or drug tibolone, you can increase the likelihood of cancer.
 HRT, estrogen is prescribed only to women who have had a hysterectomy - surgery to remove the uterus.